A dumb auto-complete model – trained on the entire Internet – can accomplish a remarkable number of tasks if you ask it nicely.

 pitched downward out of sight.
 The

-from Capt.
-Haddock to Cape Race an-
+Carpathia, according to the wireless dispatch from Capt.
+Haddock to Cape Race,

 The resulting text is a nearly perfect transcription, despite the garbled inputs!
-The text2data::clean_ocr()

 One of the most labor-intensive tasks in a research workflow involves converting unstructured text to structured datasets.
 Traditionally, this is a task that has only been suitable for human research assistants, but with LLMs, a truly automated workflow is feasible.
 Consider the following prompt: